-Additional models described in this standard use the specific loudness to express the strength of perceived tonality and roughness.
+Additional models described in this standard use the specific loudness to express the strength of perceived tonality, roughness and fluctuation strength.
 The models of this standard, Part 2, are more intricate than those of Part 1, which considers sound pressure in narrow and critical bands and hearing threshold.